danimalabares/vertex-algebras/expo.md

 1. (Heisenberg algebra.)
 Recall our construction and Fock representation of the Heisenberg algebra.

+2. (Hilbert scheme of points.)

+    - We won't explain the formal construction of the general Hilbert scheme (can mention in words that it is constructed as the object representing the functor of flat families and there exists a universal family).

+      Instead we work with the slogan that **the points of Hilbert scheme of n points on the (projective) surface X are 0-dimensional subschemes of length n**.

+    - In general the points of the Hilbert scheme are **not** just sets of points with multiplicities.
+For A^1 this is true since the ideals (of 0-dimensional subschemes) are principal!
+So we can factorize any generating polynomial as a product of maximal ideals.
+For A^2 this is no longer the case - why?

+    - The Hilbert-Chow morphism is the main tool for determining this difference.
+By a theorem of Fogarty the dimension of the Hilbert scheme of n points on a surface is 2n, and the Hilbert-Chow morphism is a resolution of singularities.

 **Talk strategy: items 2 and 3 below will be skipped and explained in practice at items 4 and 5**